-It is the cardholder's responsibility to make sure that your Aggie OneCard is always valid and in working condition.
-Please use an ID cardholder to protect your Aggie OneCard.
+It is the cardholder's responsibility to make sure that the Aggie OneCard is always valid and in working condition.
+Please use an ID cardholder to protect the Aggie OneCard.
 Do not bend, curl, break, tape or store your card near electronic equipment or against other cards with magnetic stripes.
 Any of these actions could demagnetize the card and interfere with the electronic reading of the card.

-Do not wash or dry your card to prevent the appearance of your card from fading or warping.
-Do not tamper with your card.
-Attaching labels or stickers or punching holes in your card is prohibited.
+Do not wash or dry the card to prevent the appearance of the card from fading or warping.
+Do not tamper with the card.
+Attaching labels or stickers or punching holes in the card is prohibited.